-With Stephen Howard, I am co-editor of the forthcoming Edinburgh Critical History of Early Modern and Enlightenment Philosophy.
-The volume features over twenty contributors from around the world, and brings neglected philosophical figures into dialogue with canonical ones.
+With Stephen Howard, I am co-editor of The Edinburgh Critical History of Early Modern and Enlightenment Philosophy (Edinburgh University Press, 2025).
+The volume features over twenty contributors from around the world and brings neglected philosophical figures into dialogue with canonical ones.

 Selected publications:

 “Spinoza and Kant on War and Peace.”
-The Edinburgh Critical History of Early Modern and Enlightenment Philosophy (in press).
+The Edinburgh Critical History of Early Modern and Enlightenment Philosophy.
+Uncorrected proofs: https://philpapers.org/rec/STESAK

 “Spinoza and War.”
 Spinoza after Politics.
 Dan Taylor and Gil Moréjon (eds.), in The Philosopher (1923) (2024).
 Available online: https://www.thephilosopher1923.org/post/spinoza-after-politics